Doctor Who missing episodes: From other Doctor Who episodes

 Due to the show's habit of repeating cliffhanger footage, sometimes missing episode material can be found in surviving neighbour episodes.
 Episode 2 of The Daleks uses a prefilmed reprise from the original recording of Episode 1, which later had to be remounted; the original version of Episode 1 is presumed to have been destroyed.

 A brief clip from Episode 4 of The Crusade exists at the very start of The Space Museum.
 Episode 1 of the latter serial begins with the characters in period costume, briefly frozen in place.
-An off-camera cough heard on both soundtracks shows that the clip was a filmed insert from the previous (and currently missing) episode.
+An off-camera cough heard on both soundtracks shows that the clip was a filmed insert from the previous (and missing) episode.

 In its lead-in to an upcoming repeat, The Wheel in Space episode 6 contains a short three-frame clip from The Evil of the Daleks episode 1, alongside a reprise from the existing episode 2 of that serial.

 Other episodes contain straight excerpts from earlier serials, such as episode 10 of The War Games, which employs model shots from the first episodes of Fury from the Deep, The Web of Fear and The Wheel in Space.